Aniththa/MLADS-2020-LAB-AutomatedML/README.md

 <a name="train"></a>
 ## Lab Part 2.
 Train a classification model using Automated ML in JupyertLab
 In this part of the lab we will be covering how you can train a classification model in a code first experience with AutoML.
+To get started open **Lab Part 2 - AutoML Python SDK.ipynb** from the  Lab 2 folder in jupyter lab.